 Ohio is an at-will state, which means employers have the right to terminate employees for any reason, or even no reason at all.
 They also have the right to perform pre-employment background checks and drug screenings.

 Employers in Ohio have a duty to their employees to provide a safe workplace that’s free from undue risk of personal injury, illness, harassment, and discrimination.
 One of the most common violations of employers’ responsibilities is a failure to provide adequate protection for injured workers.
 It doesn’t matter what industry they work in.
 Employees who are injured at their jobs but are denied benefits should contact trusted workers compensation lawyers.
+They can help when common reasons workers’ comp claims are denied.

 Ohio employers aren’t just considered responsible for workers’ physical safety.
 They must also provide a work environment that is free from unlawful discrimination.
 In this case, that means employees can’t be harassed or discriminated against in response to their: